zimolzak/psci-resource-proposal/README.md

 Each DISCovery site will determine its priorities and how e-triggers could be employed to have the most impact.
-The *Measure Dx Checklist* will provide a framework for this step.[^measuredx] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
+The *Measure Dx Checklist* will provide a framework for this step.[^measure] Sites will select one or more measurement strategies, and they will ensure that sufficient resources are available for diagnostic safety measurement activities.
 Sites must ensure sufficient personnel and technical